Netsuhe/project_1/README.md

 After I moved on to the JS portion which drove me CRAZZZY!!!

 I made the mistake of not committing as I should have.
 My issue and what I really need to work on is committing.
-I get to in what I'm doing.
+I get to in what I'm doing and forget to commit.
+I was also having trouble with getting it deployed with my css.